hashicorp/nomad/website/source/guides/upgrade/index.html.md

 ...
 ```

-Continue with the upgrades across the Server fleet making sure to do a single Nomad
+Continue with the upgrades across the servers making sure to do a single Nomad
 server at a time.
-You can check state of the servers and clients with the
+You can check state of the servers with [`nomad server
-`nomad server members` and `nomad node status` commands which indicate state of the
+members`][server-members], and the state of the client nodes with [`nomad node
-nodes.
+status`][node-status].

 ### 3. Remove the old versions from servers